-I actually took this organizing course recently to help me tackle some areas in my home that needed to be addressed and, in turn, lower my stress levels.
+I actually took this FREE organization course recently to help me tackle some areas in my home that needed to be addressed and, in turn, lower my stress levels.

 I was surprised to find that organized-me definitely had a thing or two to learn!
 I’ll take all the pointers I can get!

 Tip #5: Accept help when it’s available and/OR keep it very simple.

 Speaking of help: I don’t know your personal situation of course, but IF you can afford a housekeeper even once a month (or every other month), it is worth every penny.

 I’ve only had this type of help a few times so far but this is a definitely a goal of mine, to be able to hire housekeeping more frequently, especially for deep-cleaning tasks that I’m always behind on.

 Again, I have four kids, two jobs (even though I mostly work at home) and we’re a busy family, so that help might be more necessary and practical for some than for others.
 However, I do remember those overwhelming feelings even with my first baby!

 Another option is to hire a sitter – even four hours a month is great for me to catch up on those deep-cleaning tasks or other projects that are just hard to accomplish with little ones at home.
 Depending on babysitting rates in your area, this might be less expensive than hiring someone to clean for you.

 To my mom-friends who live far away from family and simply don’t have much help available (OR single moms), I salute you.
 You are truly on call 24/7.

 My advice – which would apply to anyone – would be to try to keep your routines (and possessions) minimal and simple.
 The less stuff you have, the less activities on everyone’s calendar means more time you can spend doing things you love instead of managing schedules and the things you own.